hhsieh/hhsieh.github.io/_posts/2016-10-31-Unlimited-Networks-4.md

         }

-within this function, `compartment_size` reports the compartment size of the compartment each node belongs to. `compartment_id` reports the identity of each compartment that each node belongs to.
+Within this function, `compartment_size` reports the compartment size of the compartment each node belongs to. `compartment_id` reports the identity of each compartment that each node belongs to.

 **(Unfinished)**